asambvani/web-060517/6-collaborating-objects/notes.md

   what is each line doing?
   Why do we need to do this?

+  Require loads file from specific file path, if no path given, pulls from ruby gem folder.
+  Require_relative pulls from relative file name.

 2. What is happening in console.rb
   - what do you have access to if you run ruby console.rb

+  Loading environment.rb using require_relative.
+Reloading using 'load

 3. Note that we have an artist class and a song class.
 Describe the relationship between artists and songs. artist -> songs artist.songs song.artist

 4. Build out the following
   - Artist.all
     -> should return all of the artists that have been initialized